jennhoward/HowardJenniferIT1025/Unti 3/readme.md

 # Virtualization
 * What types of problems are solved with virtualization?

+Problems solved with virtualization include reducing the number of physical servers a company needs to use which reduces the anount of electricity the company has to use run and cool actual physical servers which saves money that couple be used for something else the comany needs.

 * What role does hypervisor play in virtualization?

+Hypervisors separates the physical resources of the partitioned server from the virtual environments being used by people who are using those resources.

 # Career Exploration
 ## Career Exploration